Aeroluna/LunaCoopMod/README.md

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 The disruptors have been moved to Karax.

+- Changed Kaldalis's Engage ability to require researching Charge at the Twilight Council.
+- Changed Talis's Psionic Projection ability to require researching at the Twilight Council.
+- Reduced Warbringer's weapon from 9 to 6.
+- Changed Extended Thermal Lance to additionally affect Warbringer.
+- Changed Graviton Catapult to additionally affect Clolarion.

+It seemed weird that these upgrades did not affect their champion counterpart.
+Fun fact: the Scout range upgrade at the Fleet Beacon *does* affect Mojo.
+Not sure why this was the exception.

+- Added P4: Ascendant Chorus
+  - Advantage: The number of Champion A.I.s is no longer limited.
+  - Disadvantage: All combat shell unit costs increased by 100%.
+Avenging Protocol is unavailable.

+Because each duplicate unit gives the same value now, it's possible to go compositions without one of each champion.
+The disadvantage is likely not strong enough to counteract how OP this prestige is.

 ## Dehaka

 - Reduced the damage from using Consume on a psionic unit from 2x weapon damage to 1x weapon damage.